PelionIoT/workflows-with-secure-device-access-client/README.md

     ```load your_binary.hex```

     The LEDs of the board will start to blink as your binary is loading into the controller.
-Also, open up Putty or any other terminal, configure the port, (use `mbedls` for the list of ports) for baud-rate:`115200` and open the port.
+Also, open up Putty or any other terminal, configure the port (use `mbedls` for the list of ports),the baud-rate should be `115200` and open the port.
 Press the Reset button as soon as the flash complete.
 The logs will start to appear.
+Your program is flashed.

-### Side Notes
+### Side Note

 To change the trace level of logs,